Meaning of Going Concern

-The going concern is one the accounting assumptions wherein the financial statements of the companies are prepared on the basis that the company will continue its working in anticipated future and has no intention or need to close materially its operations.
+The going concern is one the accounting assumptions wherein the financial statements of the companies are prepared on the basis that the company will continue its working in an anticipated future and has no intention or need to close materially its operations.

-On the other side, if there is any intention or need of the company to close its operation then that the financial statements of the company will be prepared using the different basis which the company has to disclose otherwise it is always assumed that the realization of the assets and the settlement of the liabilities are done in ordinary course of business.
-It is because of the going concern assumption that an enterprise prepays their expenses before they accrue as they were intent that the company will survive in the future.
+On the other side, if there is any intention of the company to close its operation, then that the financial statements of the companyFinancial Statements Of The CompanyFinancial statements are written reports prepared by a company's management to present the company's financial affairs over a given period (quarter, six monthly or yearly).
+These statements, which include the Balance Sheet, Income Statement, Cash Flows, and Shareholders Equity Statement, must be prepared in accordance with prescribed and standardized accounting standards to ensure uniformity in reporting at all levels. will be prepared on a different basis, which the company has to disclose.
+Otherwise, it is always assumed that the realization of the assets and the settlement of the liabilities are done in the ordinary course of business.
+It is because of the going concern assumption that an enterprise prepays their expenses before they accrue as they were intent that the company would survive in the future.

-Going Concern Accounting Example
+Going Concern Assumption Example

 Suppose Mr. A purchased a Plant & Equipment in his business paying $400,000 out of $500,000 invested by him.
 He also paid installation expenses amounting to $2,000.
-If he is still willing to continue his business his financial position will be as follows:
+If he is still willing to continue his business, his financial position will be as follows:

-Now if the situation arises where Mr. A decides to sell plant and equipment then he might get more than $402,000 or less so it which will change his financial position.
-However, if the concept of going concern is considered then such change in asset value will be ignored in the short run.
-So the going concern in accounting indicates that intention of keeping assets is to generate benefits/ profits in the future and not for selling it in between.
-The change in value which is prevailing at the time off is not realizable, so the same should not be considered by the company.
+Now, if Mr. A decides to sell plant and equipment, then he might get more than $402,000 or less, so it will change his financial position.
+However, if the concept of going concernConcept Of Going ConcernGoing Concern concept is an accounting principle which states that the accounting statements are formulated with a belief that the business will not be bankrupt or liquidated for the foreseeable future, which generally is for a period of 12 months. is considered, then such a change in asset value will be ignored in the short run.
+So this indicates that the intention of keeping assets is to generate benefits/ profits in the future and not for selling it in between.
+The change in value, which is prevailing at the time off is not realizable, so the same should not be considered by the company.

-We can take the example of a venture which is established for a particular purpose like for setting up a shop temporary for some seasonal work like selling of candles and decorative items at the time of Christmas where the business comes to an end as soon as the purpose is solved i.e. when the Christmas is over.
-Here, in this case, the going concern assumption cannot be followed as the owner already knows that the duration of business is only a month or two.
+We can take the example of a venture established for a particular purpose, like for setting up a shop temporarily for some seasonal work.
+E.g., selling candles and decorative items around Christmas, where the business comes to an end as soon as the purpose solves.
+Here, in this case, this assumption cannot be followed as the owner already knows that the duration of business is only a month or two.

-- It is because of the going concern assumption that we classify the assets and the liabilities as long term or short term.
+- It is because of this assumption that we classify the assets and the liabilities as long termLiabilities As Long TermLong Term Liabilities, also known as Non-Current Liabilities, refer to a Company’s financial obligations that are due for over a year (from its operating cycle or the Balance Sheet Date). or short term.

-- This assumption of going concern accounting principle help the investors by giving them assurance that the enterprise will keep working in the manner it is expected to perform its business operations keeping in mind its pre-determined goals.
+- This assumption of going concern accounting principle help the investors by assuring them that the enterprise will keep working like it is expected to perform its business operationsBusiness OperationsBusiness operations refer to all those activities that the employees undertake within an organizational setup daily to produce goods and services for accomplishing the company's goals like profit generation., keeping in mind its pre-determined goals.

 Possible Indications of Going Concern Problems

-- The declining liquidity position of the company and not having sufficient financing arrangements.
+- The declining liquidity position of the company and not having sufficient financing arrangements;

-- The bankruptcy of the debtors of the business.
+- The bankruptcy of the debtors of the business;

-- The loss of a major customer which is unable to get replaced.
+- The loss of a major customer which is unable to get replaced;

 - The default in the repayment of loan installments and failing to get a new source of finance.